techguykev/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete show you how to delete the file betty which is in /tmp/my_first_directory 10-back changes the working directory to the previous one 11-lists tells you the command to use to lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+12-file_type show you how to print the type of the file named iamafile.
+The file iamafile will be in the /tmp directory